25 Incredible Things to Do in Oaxaca City, Mexico

 Day of the Dead festivities take place every year on November 1st and 2nd.
 If possible, plan your trip to line up with these dates, and you will be set for the cultural experience of a lifetime!

-As a Mexican cultural center, of course, there are lots of other amazing annual festivals to experience in Oaxaca!
+As a Mexican cultural center, of course, Oaxaca has lots of other amazing annual festivals to experience!
 Consider visiting during La Guelaguetza (a celebration of indigenous Oaxacan culture, every July), Semana Santa (Easter celebrations, every April), and Las Posadas and Christmas (Christmas celebrations, in December, of course).

 RELATED READING: 20 Festivals to Experience in Your 20s